EnigmaCurry/d.rymcg.tech/README.md

      wireguard](traefik#wireguard-vpn) VPN)
    * `curl` (for downloading an installing external dependencies:
      [script-wizard](https://github.com/enigmacurry/script-wizard))
+   * `inotify-tools` for any any project that has implemented [dev-sync](_scripts/dev-sync), which can be used to synchronize local files into container volumes.

 On Arch Linux, run this to install all these dependencies: